 Here are the worms in quail that you will find most prominent:

 - Round Worms: Put 2 tablespoons per gallon of water of Wazine for 24 hours only.
 Repeat in 10-12 days to kill the recently hatched eggs.
-Reminder: there is a 14-day meat and egg withdrawal after the last dosage of this product.
+Reminder: there are a 14-day meat and egg withdrawal after the last dosage of this product.

 - Capillary Worms: It is best to prevent this worm from entering the bird’s body by raising them on wire.
 Birds raised on the ground are more susceptible because they can pick up the worm from the ground and feces.
 But sanitary practices and keeping ground areas as clean as possible will help prevent this issue.
 Quail with capillary worms will appear starved and will have difficulty breathing.